-The Baccalaureate Degree in Nursing, the Master'of Science Degree in Nursing, The Doctor of Nursing Practice and the Post Master's Psychiatriac Nurse Practitioner certificate program at Washburn University are accrediated by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accrediation).
+The Baccalaureate Degree in Nursing, the Master of Science Degree in Nursing, The Doctor of Nursing Practice and the Post Master's Psychiatriac Nurse Practitioner certificate program at Washburn University are accredited by the Commission on Collegiate Nursing Education http://www.aacn.nche.edu/ccne-accreditation

 Nursing is a health profession which is concerned with promoting the quality of life in individuals, families, and communities.
 The deliberative and creative use of knowledge for the betterment of human beings is expressed in the science and art of nursing.
 The nurse, an integral part of the client's environment, is responsible for assisting the client in recognizing and coping with health needs throughout the life process.
 Through application of the nursing process, the nurse functions as a provider of care, a designer/ manager/coordinator of care, and as a member of the profession (AACN, 1986/ Aug 1998)*.

 Professional education in nursing begins at the baccalaureate level.
 The purpose of professional nursing education is to provide the knowledge base and skills necessary for the student learner to become a professional practitioner of nursing.
 General education in the humanities and in the natural and social sciences provides a broad foundation for understanding and augmenting nursing theory and facilitates the development and integration of the nursing student as a professional person.